 Topics and themes

 Our speakers range in expertise and backgrounds, all reputable and influential in their field or industry.
+As an assembly-style talk followed by a student Q&A, the talks themselves are a chance to share insights, personal and professional, as someone from the top of their profession who can make their journey or work transferable, relevant and accessible for young people, while still broadening horizons.
 Below you can see how speakers channel their expertise into helpful themes for students based on what they think is helpful to speak about and what a school/college thinks will be highest impact for their students.
 Schools and speakers are always introduced after they are paired for an event to discuss what combination of topics and themes will make for the best talk for their students.

 S4S Talk Themes